 Step 1: Study the Foundations of R&B

-- 90s & Early 2000s R&B – Whitney Houston, Mariah Carey, Brandy, Monica.
+- 90s & Early 2000s R&B: Study vocalists like Whitney Houston, Mariah Carey, Brandy, and Monica for smooth vocal control and melismatic phrasing.

 Step 2: Strengthen Your Vocal Foundation